Christian1984/modern-react-with-redux-course/README.md

 - `class` vs `className`: an html `class` property should be converted to `className` when converted to JSX. this is simply to avoid collisions between the JavaScript `class` keyword and the property inside JSX.
 - `for` vs `htmlFor`: for the same reason, the `for` attribute (of labels) is replaced with `htmlFor` to prevent collisions
 - js variables or methods can be reference from JSX with curly braces, e.g. `<button>{ getMyVar() }</button>` would show a button with the text returned by `getMyVar()`.
-- Default props can be specified by configuring
+- default props can be specified by configuring
     ```
     const Component = props => {
         //...